damap-org/damap-chart/README-RELEASE.md

 For each subsequent release of the same type (major, minor, patch), the version number is increased by one. \
 If we make a new release with a higher version number, we reset the lower version numbers to 0. (e.g. 1.2.3 -> 2.0.0, 1.2.3->1.3.0, 1.2.3->1.2.4) \

+### Changelog
+We keep changelogs to make changes more accessible to stakeholders.
+During the release process, you should create a new Unreleased section for new changes.
+The old Unreleased should be replaced with the version number and next to it you should write the release date.
+You should also add the changelog to the GitHub release notes.

 ## Creating a release in the backend

 In order to create a new backend release, we first need to create a new branch from the "next" branch. \